-STFCs reputation for the development of world class space science instrumentation and high performance detector systems has led to the award of a significant contract by the European Space Agency (ESA) to STFC and Imperial College London, to develop the n
+STFCs reputation for the development of world class space science instrumentation and high performance detector systems has led to the award of a significant contract by the European Space Agency (ESA) to STFC and Imperial College London

 Herschel reveals details of distant galaxies and quasars

-Amazing new data captured by ESAs Herschel Space Observatory – carrying the largest mirror ever launched into space - have just been publicly released, allowing the Worlds astronomers to share in the Herschel SPIRE instruments observations of distant gala
+Amazing new data captured by ESA's Herschel Space Observatory – carrying the largest mirror ever launched into space - have just been publicly released, allowing the Worlds astronomers to share in the SPIRE instrument's observations of distant galaxies.

 UK-designed and built VISTA telescope views the Sculptor Galaxy